thenomaniqbal/Data-science-with-R/README.md

 2. CSV: A .csv file is imported using the read.csv function.

-3. Excel: A .xls file is imported using the read.excel function.
+3. Excel: A .xls file is imported using the read.excel function. or Read data from the sheets using read_excel i.e read_excel("filename.xlsx",sheet='sheetname')

 ## 🔥 Exporting Files in R
 <p>You can also export different files to another location in R.</p>